mvt-project/mvt/docs/install.md

 *libusb-1.0-0* is not required if you intend to only use `mvt-ios` and not `mvt-android`.

 For running on NixOS, a `shell.nix` is supplied.
+In order to use abd, you need to enable it in your config using `programs.adb.enable = true;`.
+Make sure your user is also in the `adbusers` group.

 ## Dependencies on Mac